 Drug Possession Bail Bonds

 Disorderly Conduct Bail Bonds

 Domestic Violence/Restraining Order Bail Bonds

 Felonies are classed by the severity of the offense, and magistrates set bail according to the felony class.
 The courts also consider prior criminal history and any factors that make the defendant prone to flee.

 Driving while intoxicated is considered a serious offense by North Carolina courts.
 Bail may still remain at a lower level if the court feels the defendant does not pose a danger to the community.

 When drug trafficking is alleged, defendants can face serious prison time, so courts are apt to require high bail.
 Drug possession for personal use may result in a lower bail.

 Felons and people caught with illegal firearms in a vehicle often must post higher bail.

 Sometimes good people have a few too many and pick up a disorderly conduct charge.
-DJ’s Bail Bonds gets them home quick.
+DJ’s Bail Bonds get them home quickly.